arpitbhau/chess/README.md

-# water is currently in beta version meaning making a two player game is the first step.
+# this project is under construction.

+will be completed before the end of dec 2025